sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 gNMI clients can subscribe to receive events as they are raised.
 Subscribing through REST is being evaluated.

 CLI and REST/gNMI clients can query either table with filters - based on severity, delta based on timestamp, sequence-id etc.,

+Application owners need to identify various conditions that would be of interest to the operator and use the framework to raise events/alarms.

 ## 1.1 Requirements